The Digital Workplace in 2023: What Businesses Need to Know

-A digital workplace provides the flexible work environment that today’s top talent have come to know and expect.
+A digital workplace provides the flexible work environment that today’s top talent has come to know and expect.
 This not only helps in the recruitment process, but also helps boost the rate at which companies are able to retain that talent.

 Digital workplaces help organizations increase profitability in two main ways:

-Considerations when choosing a digital workplace
+Considerations when choosing a digital workplace solution

 A digital workplace platform can help you create a cohesive and engaging work environment, but you may be looking for those extra features that convince you it’s worth the investment.